 Parents / carers can ask for their girl's name to be put on a waiting list for the academy.
-The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date (1 March 2019).
+The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date of 1 March 2023 until the end of the academic year.